-Drip... drip... drip... that incessant dripping sound of a Mississauga leaking faucet is enough to drive anyone around the bend, but it's more than just an irritating noise—it's an irritating noise that's costing you big time on your monthly water bill.
+Drip . . . drip . . . drip . . . that incessant dripping sound of a leaking faucet is enough to drive anyone around the bend, but it's more than just an irritating noise—it's an irritating noise that's costing you big time on your monthly water bill for every day that your leaking faucet continues to drip.
+Luckily, your knowledgeable Mississauga plumbers are here to help!

 Mississauga homeowners don't want to pay any more than necessary on their utility bill, but you're being charged for every drip—and you're not even using it!
 Having a leaking faucet is like actually throwing money down the drain!
 Mississauga leaking faucet repair could save you a lot of money in the long run by lowering your water usage costs, but that's not the only way a professional plumber will help to keep your hard-earned money in your bank account where it belongs.

-If you have a Mississauga leaking faucet, the first step toward reducing your utility bill is to have it repaired.
-While a leaky shower faucet or another type of Mississauga leak isn't going to use as much water as a fully running faucet, the constant, annoying drip does send a surprising amount swirling away down the drain.
+If you have a leaking faucet in Mississauga, the first step toward reducing your utility bill is to have it repaired.
+While leaky faucets aren't going to use as much water as a fully running faucet, that constant, annoying drip does send a surprising amount of water (and money) swirling away down the drain.
+In fact, a typical slow drip of just ten drips per minute wastes around 32 gallons of water per month, and your particular drip might be going at an even faster rate.

 If you have the correct tools and some plumbing know-how, you may be able to take care of Mississauga leaking faucet repairs yourself, but if you're not sure what to do, or you don't have the right equipment, then you can rely on Mr. Rooter Plumbing of Mississauga to get it fixed quickly and efficiently.
 If you can avoid using that fixture until it has been repaired, use the fixture shutoff valves to prevent it from dripping in the meantime.